AlexAvlonitis/software-engineering/Readme.md

 # Software Engineering

 A summary on how to approach the creation of a software project "by the book", from the initial conception to the actual implementation.
 Following the [Unified Process (UP)](https://en.wikipedia.org/wiki/Unified_Process) for building object oriented, iterative and incremental enterprise software using [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
+Focused only on the first 4 steps, requirements, domain modelling, analysis and design.

 ![Unified Process](./images/up.svg.png)